Tanisha-Verma-16/Bank-Management-System/README.md

+Here’s the updated **README.md** for the current version of your Banking Management System:

+---

 # Banking Management System

-A simple banking management system built using Python and Tkinter for GUI.
-This system allows users to create accounts, deposit and withdraw money, apply for loans, and view account details.
-It also features an **Admin Portal** for managing accounts and a **Customer Portal** for banking transactions.
+A Python-based GUI application built using Tkinter that simulates a banking management system.
+The system features an **Admin Portal** for account creation and management and a **Customer Portal** for banking transactions, loan management, and transaction history.

 ## Features

-- **Account Management:**
+### **Admin Portal**
+Admins can:
+- Log in using a secure password (`admin123`).
-  - Create new accounts with an initial deposit.
+- Create new accounts for customers with an initial deposit.
-  - Deposit money into accounts.
+- Delete existing customer accounts.
-  - Withdraw money from accounts.
+- View a list of all customer accounts.

-  - Display account details.
+### **Customer Portal**
+Customers can:
+- Log in using their **account number** (provided by the admin at the time of account creation).
+- Perform transactions:

-- **Fixed Deposit Accounts:**
+  - Deposit money.
-  - Create fixed deposit accounts with a specified interest rate and duration.
-  - Calculate maturity amount after the specified duration.

-- **Loan Management:**
+  - Withdraw money.
-  - Apply for a loan.
+- Apply for loans:
+  - Specify the loan amount, interest rate, and duration.
-  - Calculate the total payable amount for the loan based on interest rate and duration.
+  - View the total payable amount and loan details.

-- **Admin Portal:**
-  - Admins can create and delete accounts.
-  - Admins can view all accounts in the system.

-- **Customer Portal:**
+- View transaction history, including deposits and withdrawals.
+- View loans they have applied for.

+### **Loan Management**
-  - Customers can manage their accounts (deposit, withdraw, and apply for loans).
+- Customers can apply for loans with specified terms.
+- Admin can manage customer accounts, enabling loan eligibility.

 ## Requirements

-- Python 3.x
+- **Python 3.x**
-- Tkinter (comes pre-installed with most Python distributions)
+- **Tkinter** (pre-installed with most Python distributions)
+- **CSV Module** (for database storage, included in Python)
-- pytest (for running tests)
+- **pytest** (for testing)

 ## Installation